U.N. appeals for $500 million to get 1 million Syrian children in school

 "Unless we take action to deliver educational opportunity then we have thousands of children on the streets, they are vulnerable to child trafficking, they are vulnerable, obviously, to radical extremism," Brown told reporters.

-He said they were also at risk of child labor and rates of child marriage were also increasing.
+He said they were also at risk of child labour and rates of child marriage were also increasing.

 Brown said that using a "double-shift" system, some 207,000 Syrian children were now being taught in schools in Lebanon in the afternoon and evenings after Lebanese children had completed their classes earlier in the day.